Pa. gives update on COVID-19 cases, vaccinations for Wednesday

-(WKBN) – The Pennsylvania Department of Health said Wednesday there were 645 additional positive cases of COVID-19 and 7 deaths since Tuesday’s report.
+(WKBN) – The Pennsylvania Department of Health said Wednesday there were 1,493 new COVID-19 cases and 15 more deaths since Tuesday’s report.

 The most accurate daily data is available on the website, with archived data also available.